Can't Help Falling in Love

-Background and release
+Background, release and use in society

 Elvis Presley's version of the song topped the UK Singles Chart in 1962, spending four weeks at No. 1.
 The single is certified Platinum by the RIAA, for US sales in excess of one million copies.
 In the United States, the song peaked at No. 2 on the US Billboard Hot 100 behind Joey Dee and the Starliters' "Peppermint Twist" and went to No. 1 on the Adult Contemporary chart for six weeks.

 During Presley's late 1960s and 1970s live performances, the song was performed as the shows' finales.
 Most notably, it was also sung in the live segment of his 1968 NBC television special Elvis, and as the closer for his 1973 global telecast Aloha from Hawaii via Satellite.
 A version with a faster arrangement was the closing number in Presley's final TV special, Elvis in Concert.
 "Can't Help Falling in Love" was also the last song he performed live, at his concert in Indianapolis at Market Square Arena on June 26, 1977.

 The recording appeared on the 1997 CD re-issue Elvis' Golden Records Volume 3 as a bonus track and on the 2002 career retrospective collection ELV1S: 30 No. 1 Hits.
 In 2010, the song was included on the Viva Elvis: The Album.
 This is a remixed version that features Canadian singer Sherry St-Germain.
 Interestingly the track fades out with Elvis repeating part of the 1956 song "Love Me".
 In 2015, the song was included on the If I Can Dream album on the 80th anniversary of Presley's birth.
 The version uses archival voice recordings of Presley and his singers, backed by new orchestral arrangements performed by the Royal Philharmonic Orchestra.

-The song is used as an anthem by several English football clubs since the 1960s, including Huddersfield Town, Hull City, Swindon Town and Sunderland.
+The song is used as an anthem by a handful of English football clubs, with Sunderland AFC being the most commonly associated.
+When referencing the song, their fans refer to it as ‘Wise Men Say’, opposed to the actual song title.
+Indeed, their longest running fan podcast is named Wise Men Say, while there was also a short-lived and unrelated fanzine with the same name in the 1980s.
+While debates are ongoing about the origins of the song first being used as a football terrace chant, a widely accepted theory is that Sunderland fans originally sang it at a game just four days after the death of Presley in 1977.

+Incidentally, their opponents on that day, Hull City, also adopted the chant, adding to the validity of this account.
+However, as a football club, Hull doesn’t have the reach, fanbase or levels of publicity that Sunderland does.
+Fans of both Swansea City and Swindon Town also sing versions of the song.

 According to a 2020 survey by OnBuy, the song is the most popular choice for couples as the song for the first dance at their wedding.